 Ten common questions about cycling

-- Do they tell you that cycling’s far too dangerous to contemplate, and they can’t believe that more cyclists don’t wear helmets and hi-viz?
+- Do some people tell you that cycling’s far too dangerous to contemplate, and they can’t believe that more cyclists don’t wear helmets and hi-viz?

 - Do they accuse cyclists of causing havoc, riding on pavements, upsetting pedestrians and jumping red lights?